e-son/js/README.md

 Tag tree is a structure where tag handlers are organized.
 It's a tree composed of namespaces which can contain other namespaces or handlers.
 Namespace is implemented by objects.
 Tree elements can be addressed by slash (`/`) separated paths.
-Paths are tag identifiers, handlers are bound to
+Paths are tag identifiers handlers are bound to.

 #### ESON.registerTag( path , elem ) ####